Join the diverse community of UIC—a top destination for international students

 Requirements for English Proficiency

-Below are the only tests accepted as evidence of English proficiency at UIC along with the minimum scores* indicated for each:
+Below are the only tests accepted as evidence of English proficiency at UIC along with the minimum scores* indicated for each.
+Only one of the following tests is required to complete your application.

 |TOEFL iBT||IELTS||PTE Academic||TOEFL PBT|